 Along with the funding news, Impossible Foods shared that the Impossible Whopper will go nationwide in the US.
 After a successful trial period, Burger King decided that it was time to take the burger across the country.
 Having tried it myself, it’s easy to see why it’s such a hit at Burger King!

 As the field continues to grow, we need to get the word out about cellular agriculture.
 And we created an eBook to do just that.

 Excited to share that CellAgri has published the first Introduction to Cellular Agriculture eBook.
 The book is an easy-to-read introduction to the field covering a variety of topics, from how the products are made to key misconceptions and obstacles in the field.
 Also lists all the companies in the field at the end of the book.

 Download your free copy today and become an expert in the future of food.

 Last May, there were contrasting responses to the emergence of cellular agriculture across the world.
-In Japan, cellular agriculture company Integriculture raised JPY 300M (US$2.7M), which included an investment from the Japanese government.
+In Japan, cellular agriculture company Integriculture had raised JPY 300M (US$2.7M), which included an investment from the Japanese government.
 In contrast, at the same, a US congressional subcommittee nearly added a regulatory paragraph defining meat in their agricultural spending bill.
-While it is still uncertain how cellular agriculture and cell-based meat will be regulated in the US, the US Department of Agriculture and Food and Drug Administration shared their plan in March on how they plan to jointly regulate the field.
+Now, one year later, while it is still uncertain how cellular agriculture and cell-based meat will be regulated in the US, the field is continuing to grow around the world.
+The US Department of Agriculture and Food and Drug Administration shared their plan in March on how they plan to jointly regulate the field.